 A fun bird trivia is a game or activity that involves asking and answering questions about birds.
-Participants can learn interesting facts about different bird species, their habitats, behaviors, and more.
-Fun bird trivia can be a great way to engage people of all ages in bird watching and conservation efforts.
+Participants can learn interesting facts about different bird species, habitats, behaviors, and more.
+Fun bird trivia can be a great way to engage people of all ages in bird-watching and conservation efforts.

 What is the friendliest pet bird?

-Is the friendliest pet bird the Cockatiel?
 Cockatiels are known for their friendly and affectionate personalities, making them a popular choice for pet owners.
 They are also relatively easy to care for and can be trained to do tricks.
-Another friendly pet bird is the Budgerigar, or Budgie, which is known for its playful and curious nature.
+Another friendly pet bird is the Budgerigar, or Budgie, known for its playful and curious nature.
 Budgies are also highly social and enjoy interacting with their owners.